 Kargel and Baedeker School

-The Kargel and Baedeker School in St. Petersburg educates its K-11 students to know God as revealed in Scripture, to develop character, and to develop the student’s full educational potential.
-Established by PC(USA) mission coworker Garth Moller and his wife, Lyuda the school can be supported here.
+The Kargel and Baedeker School in St. Petersburg educates its kindergarten through 11th grade students to know God as revealed in scripture, to develop character, and to develop the student’s full educational potential.
+Established by PC(USA) mission coworker Garth Moller and his wife, Lyuda, the school can be supported here.

 Russia Mission Network

-The Russia Mission Network (RMN) is one of more than 40 networks connecting Presbyterians with global partners.
-The purpose of the RMN is to support Christ’s mission through the ministries of Russian partner churches and organizations, to share passion and interest in the country’s culture, and to learn from one another.
+The Russia Mission Network is one of more than 40 networks connecting Presbyterians with global partners.
+The purpose of the network is to support Christ’s mission through the ministries of Russian partner churches and organizations, to share passion and interest in the country’s culture, and to learn from one another.
 The network meets annually in September or October in the United States and brings together Russian church leaders and Presbyterians from across the PC(USA).
-For information, contact Karen Morey at firstname.lastname@example.org
+For information, contact Deb Burgess at email@example.com or Ellen Smith at firstname.lastname@example.org.

 Area Coordinator for the Middle East and Europe